Vrend/Invite-Manager/README.md

  ## Running

-Run *Flask Production* in pycharm
+Run the *Flask Production* configuration

-If you want to enable debugging, run *Flask Development* **Warning:** Enabling the debugger may leave you open to exploits.
+If you want to enable debugging, run the *Flask Development* configuration
+**Warning:** Enabling the debugger may leave you open to exploits.